code42/code42cli/README.md

 ## Detection Lists

-You can both add and remove employees from detection lists using the CLI:
+You can both add and remove employees from detection lists using the CLI.
+This example uses `high-risk-employee`.

 ```bash
 code42 high-risk-employee add user@example.com --notes "These are notes"